-2 (a) Value is given for a transfer or an obligation if, in exchange for the transfer or 3 obligation, property is transferred or an antecedent debt is secured or satisfied, but value does no 4 include an unperformed promise made otherwise than in the ordinary course of the promisor's 5 business to furnish support to the debtor or another person.
-6 (b) For the purposes of Sections Section 4(a)(2) and Section 5, a person gives a 7 reasonably equivalent value if the person acquires an interest of the debtor in an asset pursuant to 8 a regularly conducted, noncollusive foreclosure sale or execution of a power of sale for the 9 acquisition or disposition of the interest of the debtor upon default under a mortgage, deed of 10 trust, or security agreement.
-11 (c) A transfer is made for present value if the exchange between the debtor and the 12 transferee is intended by them to be contemporaneous and is in fact substantially 13 contemporaneous.
-14 15 Official Comment 16 17 18 19 20 21 22 23 24 25 26 (1) This section defines when "value" is given for a transfer or an obligation.
+(a) Value is given for a transfer or an obligation if, in exchange for the transfer or obligation, property is transferred or an antecedent debt is secured or satisfied, but value does not include an unperformed promise made otherwise than in the ordinary course of the promisor's business to furnish support to the debtor or another person.

+- (b) For the purposes of Section 4(a)(2) and Section 5, a person gives a reasonably equivalent value if the person acquires an interest of the debtor in an asset pursuant to a regularly conducted, noncollusive foreclosure sale or execution of a power of sale for the acquisition or disposition of the interest of the debtor upon default under a mortgage, deed of trust, or security agreement. - (c) A transfer is made for present value if the exchange between the debtor and the transferee is intended by them to be contemporaneous and is in fact substantially contemporaneous.

+1. This section defines when "value" is given for a transfer or an obligation.
 "Value" is used in that sense in various contexts in this Act, frequently with a qualifying adjective.
+Used in that sense the word appears in the following provisions:

+'''

+4(a)(2) ("reasonably equivalent value");

+4(b)(8) ("value ... reasonably equivalent");

+5(a) ("reasonably equivalent value");

+8(a) ("reasonably equivalent value");

+8(b)(1)(ii)(A) and (d) ("value");

+8(f)(1) ("new value"); and

+8(f)(3) ("present value").

+'''

-Used in that sense the word appears in the following provisions: 4(a)(2) ("reasonably equivalent value"); 4(b)(8) ("value reasonably equivalent"); 5(a) ("reasonably equivalent value"); 8(a) ("reasonably equivalent value"); 8(b)(1)(ii)(A) and (d) ("value"); 8(f)(1) ("new value"); and 8(f)(3) ("present value").
-27 28 29 30 "Value" is also used in other senses in this Act, to which this section is not relevant.
-See, e.g. , §§ 8(b)(1), 8(c) ("value" in the sense of the value of an asset voidablya transferred). asset).
-31 (2) Section 3(a) is adapted from Bankruptcy Code § 548(d)(2)(A) (1984).
-See also being depleted to the prejudice of the debtor's unsecured creditors.
+"Value" is also used in other senses in this Act, to which this section is not relevant.
+See, e.g., §§ 8(b)(1), 8(c) ("value" in the sense of the value of a transferred asset).

+- 2. Section 3(a) is adapted from Bankruptcy Code § 548(d)(2)(A) (1984).
+See also § 3(a) of the Uniform Fraudulent Conveyance Act.
+The definition in Section 3 is not exclusive.
+"Value" is to be determined in light of the purpose of the Act to protect a debtor's estate from being depleted to the prejudice of the debtor's unsecured creditors.
 Consideration having no utility from a creditor's viewpoint does not satisfy the statutory definition.
 The definition does not specify all the kinds of consideration that do not constitute value for the purposes of this Act-e.g., love and affection.
 See, e.g., United States v.
 West, 299 F.Supp.
 661, 666 (D.Del.
-1969).

-§ 3(a) of the Uniform Fraudulent Conveyance Act.
-The definition in Section 3 is not exclusive.

-"Value" is to be determined in light of the purpose of the Act to protect a debtor's estate from

-(3) Section 3(a) does not indicate what is "reasonably equivalent value" for a transfer or obligation.
+1969). - 3.
+Section 3(a) does not indicate what is "reasonably equivalent value" for a transfer or obligation.
 Under this Act, as under Bankruptcy Code § 548(a)(2) (1984), a transfer for security is ordinarily for a reasonably equivalent value notwithstanding a discrepancy between the value of the asset transferred and the debt secured, because the amount of the debt is the measure of the value of the interest in the asset that is transferred.
 See, e.g., Peoples-Pittsburgh Trust Co. v.
 Holy Family Polish Nat'l Catholic Church, Carnegie, Pa., 341 Pa.
 390, 19 A.2d 360 (1941).
-If, however, a transfer purports to secure more than the debt actually incurred or to be incurred, it may be found to be for less than a reasonably equivalent value.
-See, e.g., In re Peoria Braumeister Co., 138 F.2d 520, 523 (7th Cir.
-1943) (chattel mortgage securing a \$3,000 note held to be voidable when the debt secured was only \$2,500); Hartford Acc. & Indemnity Co. v.
-Jirasek, 254 Mich.
-131, 140, 235 N.W.
-836, 839 (1931) (quitclaim deed given as mortgage held to be voidable to the extent the value of the property transferred exceeded the indebtedness secured).
 If the debt is a voidable obligation under this Act, a transfer to secure it as well as the obligation would be vulnerable to attack as voidable.
 A transfer to satisfy or secure an antecedent debt owed an insider is also subject to avoidance under the conditions specified in Section 5(b).